smonto2/ginormal/R_package/README.md

 ## Examples

-Examples of how to use the routines are available in the [GitHub repository](https://github.com/smonto2/ginormal/blob/main/example.R).
+Examples of how to use the `ginormal` package routines are available in the [GitHub repository](https://github.com/smonto2/ginormal/blob/main/example.R).

 ## Routines